codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 ## Visualize Promotion Workflows in Releases

-When a product is promoted manually or automatically, a release is created giving a graphical representation of the promotion flow across the environments defined for it.
+When a product is promoted manually or automatically, the promotion mechanism create a release for the product with a unique release ID.
+The release  provides a graphical representation of the promotion flow across the environments defined for it.
 The visualization includes the Pre- and Post-Action Promotion Workflows within the environments, more specifically, the steps within the workflows.

 SCREENSHOT

 For more information, see [Promotion Workflows in Product Releases]({{site.baseurl}}/docs/promotions/releases/#promotion-workflows-in-product-releases).

+## Related articles
+TBD